Cryotechnic/portfolio-web/content/jobs/VanierAI/index.md

 - Created datasets in order to properly train neural models on object detection using various Google APIs
 - Produced extensive web resources in order to inform the Vanier students of the utility of AI
 - Spread resources to other various education establishments in order to promote the usage of AI in our daily lives
+- Performed maintenance on web resources based on feedback received from various professors